Many hopeful ESL teachers dream of honing their craft in France -- but it can also be an experience filled with challenges!

 The Atlantic Coast

-The Atlantic coast of France is also a salient option, with the cities of Bordeaux and La Rochelle offering great schools for TEFL certificates and a similar desire to learn English as in the South.
+The Atlantic coast of France is also a salient option, with cities like Bordeaux offering great schools for TEFL certificates and a similar desire to learn English as in the South.
 The region around Bordeaux, in particular, is a popular tourist destination, meaning that teachers of English are sought out by local professionals who want to be able to better cater to prospective customers.

 Sharing a border with Germany, Eastern France can be an interesting place to learn your TEFL and become exposed to a different side of French culture.
 Major cities like Strasbourg and Metz offer a very distinct experience as compared Paris or Bordeaux and tend to be far more reasonable in terms of budget.